hetvisakariya/Tourist-Management-System/README.md

 After seeding the database, you can use the following credentials to log in:

 **Admin User:**
-- Email: admin@travelease.com
+- Email: admin@Tourist Guide.com
 - Password: admin123

 **Regular User:**
-- Email: user@travelease.com
+- Email: user@Tourist Guide.com
 - Password: user123

 ## API Endpoints